Bashirkazimi/yelp/README.md

 that should be downloaded and put under `files` directory

-If you don't want to clone the repo locally, you could download the Dockerfile in this repository and build a docker image.
+If you don't want to clone the repo locally, you could download the `Dockerfile` and the `requirements.txt` in this repository and build a docker image.
 The dockerfile automatically installs necessary libraries and clones this repository.

-Having downloaded the Dockerfile in a local empty directory (along with the downloaded model files), build a docker image using:
+Having downloaded the `Dockerfile` and the `requirements.txt` in a local empty directory (along with the downloaded model files), build a docker image using:

 ```
 docker build -t <YOUR-CHOICE-OF-NAME>:<YOUR-CHOICE-OF-TAG> .